NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ### `eml/annotations` element annotation

-An annotation in the `annotations` element differs from other types of annotations in that the subject is directly referred to by a `references` attribute.
+An annotation in the `annotations` element differs from Examples 1-3 above, because the subject is directly referred to by a `references` attribute.
 Each `annotation` element has a `references` attribute that points to the `id` attribute of the element being annotated.
 Stated another way, what is listed in the `references` attribute is the id of the subject of the semantic annotation.
 Any of the EML modules may be referenced by the `references` attribute and because ids are unique within an EML document, this is a single subject.

 - The *subject* of the semantic statement is implictly the element containing the referenced `id`.